-&lt;sup>34 Memorandum from Ember Anderson, Kentucky Watershed Team, June 18, 2004.
+37 Memorandum from Ember Anderson, Kentucky Watershed Team, June 18, 2004.

-&lt;sup>35 E-mail from Brian Child to Ember Anderson, with copies to Allsbrooks, Robinson, and Terrell, September 1, 2004.
-Issue Briefing Paper prepared by Ember Anderson and Don Allsbrooks, Kentucky Watershed Team, March 21, 2005.
+38 E-mail from Brian Child to Ember Anderson, with copies to Allsbrooks, Robinson, and Terrell, September 1, 2004.
+39 Issue Briefing Paper prepared by Ember Anderson and Don Allsbrooks, Kentucky Watershed Team, and Wildlife Service.
+Comments from both agencies were neutral to negative and basically questioned the pubic [sic] and resource value to be gained by TVA's consideration of this action.
+Due to the sensitivity of this action, RS management recommended that this action forgo Public Notice and that it be handled sequentially."
+(Emphasis added.)

-&lt;sup>37 Issue Briefing Paper prepared by Ember Anderson and Don Allsbrooks, Kentucky Watershed Team, March 21, 2005.
+40 Issue Briefing Paper prepared by Ember Anderson and Don Allsbrooks, Kentucky Watershed Team, March 21, 2005.